LanceLou/CNote/README.md

 ## adds

-Any question or advice, create a issus.
+Any question or advice, create a issue.

 That's all!